smartslab/objectRecognitionTopologicalFeatures/README.md

   All the steps below refer to code files under the `persistentFeatRecognit` folder in this repository.
 1. Generate persistence diagrams for the object segmentation maps using `generatePDs.py`
-2. To generate sparse PI features from the persistence diagrams, run `generatePIs.py` followed by `sparseSamplingPIs.py`.
+2. To generate sparse PI features from the persistence diagrams, run `generatePIs.py` to obtain persistence images (PIs) followed by `sparseSamplingPIs.py`.
+The script `sparseSamplingPIs.py` generates optimal pixel locations for the PIs that can be used to obtain sparse PIs.
 Alternatively generate amplitude features using `generateAmplitude.py`
-3. Train recognition network for sparse PI features using `trainRecognitSparsePI.py`.
-Alternatively, train recognition network for amplitude features using `trainRecognitAmplitude.py`
+3. Train a recognition network for sparse PI features using `trainRecognitSparsePI.py`.
+The file loads generated PIs and obtains sparse PIs using the optimal pixel locations generated in the previous step.
+A fully connected network is then trained using these features for recognition.
+Alternatively, use `trainRecognitAmplitude.py` for training recognition network using amplitude features.
-4. To test the performance of the recognition networks in the same environment that they are trained on, use `predictFromSparsePIs_test_trainEnv.py` or `predictFromAmplitude_test_trainEnv.py` as appropriate.
+4. To test the performance of the recognition networks in the same environment that they are trained on (i.e., living room in the default case), use `predictFromSparsePIs_test_trainEnv.py` or `predictFromAmplitude_test_trainEnv.py` as appropriate.
-5. To test the performance of the recognition networks in unseen environments, use `predictFromSparsePIs_test_testEnv.py` or `predictFromAmplitude_test_testEnv.py `as appropriate.
+5. To test the performance of the recognition networks in unseen environments (i.e., mock warehouse in the default case), generate object segmentation maps from the warehouse images as described above.
+Then, obtain persitence diagrams from the object segmentation maps.
+From the persistence diagrams generate PIs and amplitude for the object segmentation maps.
+      1. To test the sparse PI recognition network's performance use `predictFromSparsePIs_test_testEnv.py`.
+It uses the same optimal pixel locations obtained at the time of training the recognition network to obtain sparse PIs, and makes predictions using the trained model.
+      2. To test the amplitude recognition network's performance use`predictFromAmplitude_test_testEnv.py `.